How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 14

-After your Windows 7 machine is booted, click on My Computer and check the drivers.
-In this step, the other disk is idle as your VM is powered on from the SATA disk, so you need to delete the SATA disk from the VM.
+When you open your Windows 7 VM, click on My Computer and check the drives.
+In this step, you will see that you have opened your virtual system via the SATA disk.
+In this case, the other disk is idle.
+So, you need to delete the SATA disk from the VM.

 Viewing the Cloned Disk on My Computer